sonic-net/DASH/documentation/high-avail/AMD-Pensando_HA_Proposal.md

 This proposal has the following design goals

 1. All connections setup before switchover should work reliably after planned and unplanned switchovers
-1. 0 downtime planned switchover, <2 sec downtime unplanned switchover
+2. 0 downtime planned switchover, <2 sec downtime unplanned switchover
-1. Data packets should not be dropped due to flow replication delays
+3. Data packets should not be dropped due to flow replication delays
-1. Sync connection setup and teardown at datapath rate to support high CPS
+4. Sync connection setup and teardown at datapath rate to support high CPS
-1. Sync only required packets to conserve PPS for data traffic
+5. Sync only required packets to conserve PPS for data traffic
+6. Allow controller to trigger flow reconciliation to fixup flows after all switchovers
+7. Allow Preemption so admin active becomes the operation active in steady state.
+Preemption in such cases should be controllable by the controller.

 ## Functional Description